Robotics-Research-Group-KUL/betfsm/readme.md

 ## LICENSE

-LGPL-3.0-only

-See LICENSE file in this directory.
+LGPL-3.0-only, see LICENSE file in this directory.

-(c) Erwin Aertbelien, contributions of Santiago Iregui and Federico Ulloa Rios
+(c) KU Leuven, department of Mechanical Engineering, ROB-group : Erwin Aertbelien, contributions of Santiago Iregui and Federico Ulloa Rios

 This work was funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No. 101058589 (AI-PRISM)